NitronPlus/hostpilot/README.md

 Q: Can I disable many per-file progress bars in non-verbose mode?

-A: In non-verbose mode `ts` shows only an aggregate progress bar or limits the number of simultaneous file progress bars to reduce terminal noise.
+A: In non-verbose mode `ts` shows only an aggregate progress bar or limits the number of simultaneous file progress bars (visible cap: 8) to reduce terminal noise.

 ---